This is the famous Salade Russe or Russian Salad found in every Haitian household during the holidays and Sundays.

-I think I should call it “Haitian Salade Russe” or Haitian Salade Russe.
+I should call it “Haitian Salade Russe” or Haitian Salade Russe.
 There are several versions of this dish.
-Every household has their own recipes.
+Every household has its own recipes.

-The spices may differ but the main ingredients are the same.
-Potato, peas, carrot, and beets are the main ingredients.
+The spices may differ, but the main ingredients are the same.
+Potato, peas, carrots, and beets are the main ingredients.

 While writing this post a little bird said to me to just google the name, and I did.